cmu-lib/portfolio_workshop/cli/setup.md

 ### Linux
 The default shell is usually Bash and there is usually no need to install anything.

-To see if your default shell is Bash type echo $SHELL in a terminal and press the Enter key.
-If the message printed does not end with '/bash' then your default is something else and you can run Bash by typing bash.
+To see if your default shell is Bash type `echo $SHELL` in a terminal and press the `Enter` key.
+If the message printed does not end with '/bash' then your default is something else and you can run Bash by typing `bash`.

+*This course material was created from the [The Unix Shell](https://swcarpentry.github.io/shell-novice/) curriculum developed by [The Software Carpentry Foundation](https://software-carpentry.org/) of [The Carpentries](https://carpentries.org/) licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)*